 "I'm more of a sun, sea and sand kind of person.
 I would fall asleep in there," - Questioner.

-"Would a nice nap be such a bad thing every now and then?" - Del Elle.
+"Would a nice nap be such a bad thing now and then?" - Del Elle.

-"While Narrator starts thinking that he's in a play and your entire being ends up a cloud because you get so concept and theory-minded?
+"While Narrator thinks that he's in a play and your entire being ends up a cloud because you get so concept and theory-minded?
 Not on my watch," - Questioner.